 A few years ago, Karl and Melinda decided to rebuild their second home in North Wales, as the existing 1920s chalet was cold, very run down, and generally uninviting.
 One of the specific local planning requirements was that all new build properties had to be of ‘high quality’ because there was a real desire by the planners to improve the quality of homes along the coastline.

 The couple wanted to build a high-quality timber house, rather than a conventional brick and render one.
 They felt that timber had more character, but it was also important to them that the property did not have the appearance of a classic log cabin holiday home.
-They spent a lot of time researching the types of timber homes available, and ended up visiting Finland, where timber homes are very much the norm.
+They spent a lot of time researching the types of timber homes available, and even visited Finland, where timber homes are very much the norm.

-There was a vast range to choose from, some of good quality and some not so good.
-The couple eventually discovered Finnlamelli (whose main UK agents are Scandinavian Homes).
-The houses stood out from all the other manufacturers that they looked at, not only for the range of designs, but also the quality of the timber.
+There was a vast range of suppliers to choose from, some of good quality and some not so good.
+The couple eventually discovered Scandinavian Homes, whose houses they felt really stood out because of the range of designs and the ability to amend them.
+The quality of the timber was also a key consideration.
 These log homes were very much a super insulated permanent home, designed to withstand the extreme local weather conditions ranging from snow and sub zero temperatures in the winter to temperatures in the thirties in the summer.
 The weather in North Wales would never challenge these extremes.